-Population in research doesn’t necessarily have to be human.
+The ‘population’ in research doesn’t necessarily have to be human.
 It can be any parameter of data that possesses a common trait.

-Example.
-The total number of ‘Pet’ Stores on Sunset Boulevard in Los Angeles, California.
+Example: The total number of ‘Pet’ Stores on Sunset Boulevard in Los Angeles, California.

-What is a Sample?
+What is a sample in market research?

 Samples of data are created using various research methods like probability sampling and non-probability sampling.
-Sampling methods vary according to research types, based on the type of inquiry and the quality of information required.
+Sampling methods vary according to research types, based on the kind of inquiry and the quality of information required.

 Example: A cat food company would like to know all the pet stores where it can sell its canned fish.
 The company has population data on the total number of pet stores on Sunset Boulevard.